Oochiiehehe3/ShapeStealther/README.md

 Caisu: Finished model for our player character creature, made another fissure chamber, imported some new tube assets.

 ## Interact/Shapeshift system info

+I dont understand how the code described below works, but this information may be **out of date**.
+I'm sorry to be so unhelpful and vague.

 In order for a object to be interactable it needs to implement the Interaction interface (class settings -> ﻿Implemented Interfaces) as well as have a tag called interact.
 The interaction will return itself and a Interaction type enum located in /Content/Interaction, right now this enum only has 2 options instant and shapeshift but this can be built apon later if needed. there is also a small UI animation that will play to show that its interactable